Sagargupta16/Sagargupta16/README.md

     👋 Hi, my name is Sagar Gupta, from Shivpuri, MP, India. <br />
     I am an Postgraduate 🎓 from <a href="https://www.nitw.ac.in/">NIT Warangal</a>.
     I am a Web developer & Programmer who loves to write clean and efficient code. <br/>
-    Apart from web development I love Problem Solving with use of Data Structures and Algorithms in Efficient Way.
+    Apart from web development, I love Problem-Solving with the use of Data Structures and Algorithms in an Efficient Way.
 </p>
 <hr/>
 <details>